How Socially Responsible Investing Connects to Your Values

 Speaking of performance, it’s a frequently asked and totally reasonable question when it comes to socially responsible investing in general.
 Does trying to do right by the world through your investments limit their potential for growth?

 The answer is becoming increasingly clear: not likely.
-According to a survey of 1,141 peer-reviewed papers and other similar meta-reviews, the performance of SRI funds has “on average been indistinguishable from conventional investing.”
+According to a survey of more than 1,000 peer-reviewed papers and other similar meta-reviews, the performance of SRI funds has “on average been indistinguishable from conventional investing.”
 And while the researchers note that “finance is not a static field, so it is likely that these propositions will evolve,” they also found evidence that socially responsible investing may offer “downside” protection in times of social or economic crisis such as pandemics.

 Investing in a better world